ivmfnal/data_dispatcher/docs/ui.rst

             esac
         fi

-If "-j" option is used, then the JSON output will represent complete information about the file handle, including the list of available replicas sorted by the RSE preference as well as the file and project attributes defined at the time of the project creation.
+If "-j" option is used, then the JSON output will represent complete information about the reserved file, including the list of available replicas sorted by the RSE preference as well as the file and project attributes defined at the time of the project creation.
 Replicas located in unavailable RSEs will _not_ be included, even if they are known to be staged in the RSE.

     .. code-block:: shell

-        $ ddisp worker next -j 70
+        $ ddisp worker next -j file_info.json -w worker_123 70
+        np04_reco_keepup:np04_raw_run006534_0005_dl1_reco_16440189_0_20190217T040518.root
+        $ cat file_info.json
         {
           "attempts": 1,
           "attributes": {